 On the next screen you can resume the activity by pressing the green button, or stop it permanently by pressing and holding the red button.

-Once the training is finished, you will be able to see the summary of the activity, which is the same one we have seen before for the "My Day" section.
+Once the training is finished, 1TP10You will see the summary of the activity, which is the same as we have seen above for the "My day" section.

 Finally, as far as the use of sensors is concerned, it only allows connection to an external pulse sensor via Bluetooth.
 But it does not allow the use of footpods, power meters, cadence/speed meters, etc. At least with the Polar application, but as the watch is based on Android, it opens up a world of possibilities...